SYD - YVR

 The average price of all round-trip flights from Sydney to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Vancouver, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Fridays.
+When flying from Sydney to Vancouver, you should consider leaving on a Monday and avoid Thursdays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from Sydney to Vancouver Intl Airport?